Get new blog posts sent directly to your email inbox!

 Port Chicago – Desegregation of the US Navy

-In the worst Home Front disaster of World War II, an explosion at the Naval Magazine in Port Chicago, California on July 17, 1944 killed 320 men, of whom 202 were black.
+In the worst Home Front disaster of World War II, an explosion at the Naval Magazine in Port Chicago, California on July 17, 1944, killed 320 men, of whom 202 were Black.
 The tragedy was followed by a work stoppage and a controversial mutiny trial.
 This sent ripples of change through the segregated armed forces.
 These events are included in my third novel, Blue Skies Tomorrow.
-This is the last in a five-part series on...
+This is the last in a five-part series o...
 Read Article

 Port Chicago – The Mutiny Trial